10 Days in Slovenia: Itinerary, What to Do & Where to Go

 Bled Castle

-Bled is one of the most amazing outdoor destinations in Europe and offers some of the best landscapes you’ll find anywhere on the planet.
+Bled is one of the most amazing outdoor destinations in Europe and offers some of the prettiest landscapes you’ll find anywhere on the planet.

 What to do in Bled

 Digging into all the things to do in Bled begins and ends with what you’ll find outdoors.
-Slovenia’s done a superb job of making the Lake Bled area a top adventure destination.
-The bustling tourism centre of Bled acts as the perfect base to explore an area whose crystalline lakes and snow-kissed alpine scenery will no doubt stick with you for a lifetime.
+The country has done a superb job of making the Lake Bled area a top adventure destination.
+The bustling tourism center of Bled acts as the perfect base to explore an area whose crystalline lakes and snow-kissed alpine scenery will no doubt stick with you for a lifetime.

 Walk around Lake Bled